Washington Seminar Internships

 Qualifying Internships -

-- Internships need to fall within the window of the semester you plan to participate in the Washington Seminar program
+- Internships need to fall within the window of the semester you plan to participate in the Washington Seminar program and must last 12 - 14 weeks

 - Internships should begin within two weeks of the beginning of the semester and end within two weeks of the end of the semester